Guiding principles for autumn 2021 course design and delivery:

-- When redesigning course activities, instructors should think of intended outcome of the learning activity and how best to accomplish in online/remote space, rather than directly translating activity “as is” into a remote platform.
+- When designing course activities, instructors should consider the intended outcome of the learning activity and determine the best method of delivery to accomplish the desired objectives.
 Use the backward design process and consult OEIS as needed.

-- Provide alternatives to in-person instruction for students and faculty who are high risk for COVID-19.
-Connect students with personal health concerns to the College of Pharmacy’s access specialist at SLDS, Nicholas Huston (.235).
+- Consider alternatives to in-person instruction for students who have SLDS accommodations and work with the College of Pharmacy's access specialist at SLDS, Nicholas Huston (.235).
 Connect students with other COVID-19 related concerns to the Student Advocacy Center.

-- Priority must be placed on being flexible with student schedules and making space for IPPE.
+- Consider being flexible with student schedules and making space for them to complete IPPE experiences.

 The College of Pharmacy employs talented and driven individuals who are paving the way for new initiatives and practices in pharmacy.